-The placement of individuals within prisons and sites of detention for political 'crimes' raises complex questions about how they are perceived from the outside.
-Of course, we've heard about Chelsea Manning in various contexts over the last few years since she was prosecuted for violating the espionage act and several other offences in relation to WikiLeaks.
+The placement of individuals within prisons and sites of detention for political "crimes" raises complex questions about how they are perceived from the outside.
+Of course, we've heard about Chelsea Manning in various contexts over the last few years since she was prosecuted for violating the espionage act and several other offenses in relation to WikiLeaks.
 News articles have ranged from the horrendous mistreatment of her gender dysphoria within prison, lack of support for her mental health and political questions that surround her sentencing and whistleblowing.
-Her hunger strike in September 2016 was particularly unsettling, as was protesting the refusal of her gender reassignment surgery.

-In response to this dehumanisation, Alicia Neal's portrait was an opportunity to re-represent Chelsea Manning in the media; "I wanted the portrait to be the best representation of her," Alicia Neal says, when asking her about the intentions of the drawn portrait — one of the main images of Chelsea Manning used by different news outlets.
-She continues "My main focus was giving her the dignity of at least being seen as who she wants to be."
-The restrictions of her incarceration meant that Chelsea Manning could not have a new picture taken, and initially sent a rough drawing of herself to Support Network, which was then sent to Alicia Neal to interpret from.
+In response to this dehumanization, Alicia Neal's portrait was an opportunity to re-represent Chelsea Manning in the media; "I wanted the portrait to be the best representation of her," Alicia Neal says, when asking her about the intentions of the drawn portrait — one of the main images of Chelsea Manning used by different news outlets.
+She continues, "My main focus was giving her the dignity of at least being seen as who she wants to be."
+The restrictions of her incarceration meant that Chelsea Manning could not have a new picture taken.
+Manning sent a rough drawing of herself to Support Network, which was then sent to Alicia Neal to interpret from.

-The communication was limited between Chelsea Manning and Alicia Neal, and constraining the conditions that the image materialised from.
-"I wasn't in direct communication with her, I was just constantly second guessing," Alicia explains.
+The communication was limited between Chelsea Manning and Alicia Neal and constraining the conditions that the image materialized from.
+"I wasn't in direct communication with her.
+I was just constantly second guessing," Alicia explains.
 "Constantly trying to put myself in her position because they expressly wanted something that was like a political portrait."
-The constraints and limitations imposed by the prison system upon inmates make the case of this image particularly interesting - it exposes the lack of autonomy and agency prisoners over their representation on the outside.
+The constraints and limitations imposed by the prison system upon inmates make the case of this image particularly interesting — it exposes the lack of autonomy and agency prisoners have over their representation on the outside.

 It becomes apparent that when such extreme constraints are placed upon an individual within detention, constructing a new representation of them can serve as a form of solidarity.
-Alicia Neal explains her intention was "to make it as serious and conservative as possible so that she would be taken seriously" - and this seriousness is felt when viewing the portrait, as it functions as a form of testimony which adheres and empathises to the reality of Chelsea Manning's treatment and detention.
-Alicia Neal's portrait may provide a breathe of fresh air, for the criminalisation of political prisoners and their representation as a whole, and more importantly Chelsea Manning.
+Alicia Neal's portrait may provide a breathe of fresh air for the criminalization of political prisoners and their representation as a whole and, more importantly, Chelsea Manning.

 Text Hatty Nestor